Chon-Ji Pattern – Instructor Preview & Insights

 Key Technical Points

-- Forearm low block: Finishes on the check line, with the forearm correctly aligned to protect the lower body.
+• Movement 1.
+Forearm low block: The block finishes on the chest line, with the forearm correctly aligned to protect the lower body.

-- Middle front punch: Maintain square shoulders with the index finger knuckle on the centre line.
+• Movement 2.
+Middle front punch: Maintain square shoulders with the index finger knuckle on the solar plexus line.

 Teaching Ideas for Instructors